tcardoso2/vermon-web/README.md

 provide, via the npm run-script command.
 * Provides an Express web-application which a basic API (REST services) to view and manage the environment

+* v 0.2.12:Tested SystemEnvironment json service
 * v 0.2.11:Added new tests, working on SystemEnvironment json service, updated license and reference to t-motion-detector@v0.5.3
 * v 0.2.10:updating to t-motion-detector@0v.0.5.1
 * v 0.2.9: Changed inheritance of ExpressEnvironment to SystemEnvironment, fixed tests (WIP)
 * v 0.2.8: updating to t-motion-detector@0v.0.5.0, adding badges for npm, travis build and dependency status.